rajoouddin/module-1-challenge/README.md

 ---
 ## Finished site details

-Here is the finished site from this challenge - https://rajoouddin.github.io/module-1-challenge/.
+Here is the finished site from this challenge - <a href="https://rajoouddin.github.io/module-1-challenge/" target="_blank">Rajoo-Uddin-Module-1-Challenge</a>.

 The below information describes what I was tasked with and the criteria I had to meet in order to submit my work.